Green Stuff: What Legends are made of

 In 1988, during my time in middle school, my US history teacher delivered the news to the class that the Cascade/ Watala tribes residing along the Columbia River were no longer in existence because they did not have a reservation.
 This revelation struck a chord within me, as I felt deeply connected to the stories of my ancestors, both in flesh and spirit.
 In response to this declaration, I boldly asserted that we were not extinct, but rather transformed.
 This pivotal moment opened my eyes to a profound sense of self, one intrinsically intertwined with the land and the crucial presence of the Salmon, a keystone species.
 It was an identity forged out of defiance against the encroachment of settler colonialism and the reservation system that sought to uproot us from our sacred river.
 From the initial encounters with settlers to the present day, settler colonialism has irrevocably reshaped the physical and cultural landscapes along the Nch’i-Wanna (Columbia River).

-Throughout history, the Nch’i-Wanna has served as the ancestral homeland for various indigenous groups such as the Watala/ Cascade, Wishram-Wasco, Klickitat, Yakima, Wanapum, and others.
+Throughout history, the Nch’i-Wanna has served as the ancestral homeland for various indigenous groups such as eastmanschoolcraft_mapoforegonthe Watala/ Cascade, Wishram-Wasco, Klickitat, Yakima, Wanapum, and others.
 Despite their differences, these diverse cultures shared a deep connection with the river and its abundant Salmon.
 Ancient legends speak of Coyote bestowing the gift of Salmon upon the River People.
 The Salmon, in turn, carried the hopes and prayers of countless generations, swimming upstream to their birthplace at the Cascades Rapids (which gave the Cascade Mountains their name), passing through The Dalles straits, and continuing on to Wyam, also known as Celilo Falls, and beyond.
 Each spring, thousands would gather along the mighty river to celebrate the arrival of the first Salmon.
 They would sing songs, engage in trade, play stick games, and forge strong bonds of kinship.
 These vibrant cultures held a deep reverence for the natural world and had a profound sense of place.
 Traditional ceremonies like the Feather Religion were conducted to honor and express gratitude to the natural world.
 These cultural practices play a vital role in preserving the identity and heritage of the Columbia River Indians.
 They are a people who have chosen to live outside the confines of reservations and forced relocation, instead embracing the ways of their ancestors and the lifeways of the Big River.

 Magic of Place written in stone.